Increased Virginia Homestead Exemption

 Prior to July 1, 2020, Virginia only had a $5,000.00 wildcard to cover any equity in a home.
 This wildcard would also have to protect some of the money in your bank account and any cash like assets you had that did not fall into any other category.
 As a result, most Virginia residences with equity could not file a Chapter 7 without risking their home, unless limited exceptions, like Tenancy by the Entirety existed.
-But, now, Virginia allows $25,000.00 in exemption for your primary residence or the residence of your dependents.
-Virginia Homestead Exemption can be combined with the current $5,000.00 wildcard to possibly allow up to $30,000.00 in protection for equity in homes.
+But, now, Virginia allows $25,000.00 in exemption for the equity in your primary residence or the residence of your dependents; this Virginia homestead exemption is a right granted under the Virginia law and applies to all homeowners, unless the exemption was used on a another property in the prior 8 years.
+The Virginia Homestead Exemption can be combined with the current $5,000.00 wildcard to possibly allow up to $30,000.00 in protection for equity in homes.

 How the Virginia Homestead Exemption Works